 Whether to run the initiator and cleaner threads on this metastore instance or not.
+Set in only one instance.

 hive.compactor.worker.threads

 Set this to a positive number to enable Hive transactions, which are required to trigger transactions.
 Worker threads spawn jobs to perform compactions, but do not perform the compactions themselves.
 Increasing the number of worker threads decreases the time that it takes tables or partitions to be compacted.
 However, increasing the number of worker threads also increases the background load on the CDP cluster because they cause more jobs to run in the background.